MineJayPH/Anilab/README.md

 # Animepisode
-Watch Anime For Free with HD Resolution
+Watch The Latest Subbed and Dubbed Anime